argoproj/argo-events/docs/gateway-guide.md

 ```

 ### Streams
-Stream signals contain a generic specification for messages received on a queue and/or though messaging server.
-The following are the `builtin` supported stream signals.
-Users can build their own signals by adding implementations to the [custom](../signals/stream/custom/doc.go) package.
+Stream gateways contain a generic specification for messages received on a queue and/or though messaging server.
+The following are the `builtin` supported stream gateways.

 #### NATS
 [Nats](https://nats.io/) is an open-sourced, lightweight, secure, and scalable messaging system for cloud native applications and microservices architecture.
 It is currently a hosted CNCF Project.
-We are currently experimenting with using NATS as a solution for gateway (inputs) and triggers (outputs), however `NATS Streaming`, the data streaming system powered by NATS, offers many  additional [features](https://nats.io/documentation/streaming/nats-streaming-intro/) on top of the core NATS platform that we believe are very desirable and definite future enhancements.
 ```
   nats.fooConfig: |-
     url: nats://nats.argo-events:4222